maciejkujawski/spring-cloud-jaxrs-cxf-getting-started/sample-service/README.md

 # application.yml

-This microservice will be served by default on port 8080 and Spring MVC context will be served on servlet-path: /admin.
-I called it admin since the microservice is using Spring MVC only because `spring-boot-starter-actuator` which serves nice out of the box management api like /health and /refresh which are useful in microservices architecture.
+This microservice will be served by default on port 8080 and Spring MVC context will be served on servlet-path: `/`.
+Spring MVC serves nice out of the box management api like /health and /refresh which are useful in microservices architecture (thanks to dependency: `spring-boot-starter-actuator`).
+CXF REST endpoints will be served under `/services` which is out of the box value for `cxf-spring-boot-starter-jaxrs`.

     server:
       port: 8080
-      servlet-path: /admin

 By default management api is secured using OAuth to disable this for demo purpose we have configuration: